 - Peace of mind on the road – Fully comprehensive car insurance is the highest level of cover you can get, giving you that all-important peace of mind knowing that if anything happens to you on the road, you’re as covered as you can be.
 Your car, you and any third parties will be covered.

-- Added extras – Some insurance providers offer additional extras on top of your comprehensive cover, including the provision of a courtesy car while yours is getting repaired, replacement keys and windscreen repair.
+- Added extras – Some insurance providers offer additional extras on top of your comprehensive cover, including the provision of a courtesy car while yours is getting repaired, replacement keys, roadside assistance and windscreen repair.
 Be sure to check the policy though, some insurers may charge extra for these added benefits.

 - Covered repairs – Often, the most expensive part of a car accident can be the repairs you need to make to your car.
 Fully comprehensive car insurance covers all of that so you’re saved from the financial brunt of the repairs process.

 Can you drive any car if you are fully comp?

 Not necessarily.
 Certain car insurance providers will offer fully comprehensive policies that include a DOC (driving other cars) clause, allowing you to drive your friends and family’s cars without being named on their insurance.
 If this is the case, this will usually only be on a third party only basis, the minimum legal cover required.